faketut/pdf-flattener/README.md

-# PDF Flattener VS Code Extension
+# PDF Flattener: Flatten interactive PDFs in a click—clean, static, and ready to share

 A VS Code extension that flattens PDF files by removing interactive elements like form fields, annotations, and other dynamic content while preserving the visual appearance.